rohintangirala/havalo-coding-challenge/README.md

 ```bash
 make
 ```
-Visit http://localhost:4444 in a web browser
+Then visit http://localhost:4444 in a web browser